forensic-science-doctoral-student-writes-on-whiteboard-990x358

 Florida International University (FIU) in Miami is one of the top 25 largest universities in the nation and provides a PhD program in chemistry, forensic sciences, and biochemistry.
 With over 100 graduate students and a $4 million annual research budget, FIU’s Department of Chemistry and Biochemistry has a multidisciplinary approach to the forensic science field.

-For example, the forensic science track focuses on the environmental impact of trace elements (e.g., mercury, arsenic, lead), an essential line of work primarily in the wake of the Flint, Michigan water crisis.
+For example, the forensic science track focuses on the environmental impact of trace elements (e.g., mercury and arsenic), an essential line of work primarily in the wake of the Flint, Michigan water crisis.
 Other projects involve the study of hydrocarbons, airborne particulate matter, free radicals, and organophosphates.
 The forensic track also focuses on advanced aspects of biomedical research, such as the synthesis of essential molecules, protease enzymes, and how macular pigments are impacted by diet and nutrition.

 • Location: Miami, FL